 The Department of Chemistry is proud to commemorate the centennial anniversary of its PhD program.
-This milestone celebration will bring together alumni, faculty and students for a day of scientific exchange and community engagement, featuring a symposium with distinguished alumni speakers, a poster session highlighting current graduate research and a dinner gala.
+This milestone celebration will bring together alumni, faculty and students for a day of scientific exchange and community engagement, featuring a symposium with distinguished alumni speakers and a poster session highlighting current graduate research and a dinner gala.
 The event honors the achievements of our alumni while fostering connections and strengthening the UB Chemistry community and its legacy of excellence.

 8:30 a.m. – Registration and Coffee